StShAzzy/StShAzzy/README.md

 - 👋 Hello, I’m Eri Dreemurr A.K.A StShAzzy A.K.A many other names i won't name here
-- 👀 I’m your average person who knows computer stuff, coding, networking, memory, and some other random stuff
+- 👀 Average person who knows computer stuff, coding, networking, memory, and some random stuff
 - 🌱 I code in SourcePawn most of the time, but i also know other languages
 - 💞️ I’m currently contributing to ServerDosBrothers
 - 📫 Reach me at the Discord: eridreemurr